What is Kafka Connect—A complete guide

 Conclusion

 Kafka Connect is a useful tool for building flexible, large-scale, real-time data pipelines with Apache Kafka.
-It uses connectors to make moving data between Kafka and other systems easier, providing a scalable and adaptable solution.
+It uses connectors to make moving data between Apache Kafka and other systems easier, providing a scalable and adaptable solution.
 Kafka Connect components, including workers, tasks, converters, and transformations, allow you to move data between several different source and target systems, convert data from one form to another, and transform your data for analytics.
 You can also set up dead letter queues for error handling.
 While Kafka Connect has some limitations, you can follow best practices for successful adoption.

 [CTA_MODULE]